-- Your Breastfeeding Peer Counselor will be available by the telephone number provided to you.
+- Your Breastfeeding Peer Counselor will be available daily and after hours by the telephone number provided to you.

 WIC is a free nutrition education program that assists qualified pregnant women, breastfeeding moms, and young children with healthy food, nutrition education, and breastfeeding assistance.